TimSC/osm2pgcopy/README.md

 	python copytodb.py /full/path/to/greece-

 copytodb has an interactive command line menu.
 Select the options presented in order.
 This creates the tables, copies the data and creates the indices.
 This can take a while for large areas, and over a day for a whole planet dump!
+If the process fails with child process error, this is probably due to permissions.

 database dump
 =============